MFS4711/project1-practice/README.md

 - Completed after adding all navcards and events info to index.html, and creating health-information.html - also adding common mental health conditions section
 - No errors or warnings found

+##### Validation 5
+- Completed after get-involved page was completed
+- No errors or warnings found

+##### Validation 6
+- Completed after validating all html pages
+- No errors or warnings found

 ## AI Tools Usage